wyattlindsey/trail-angel/README.md

 mysql.server start
 mysql -u root -p
 ```
 When prompted for a password, press enter.
-In the MySQL command line, enter the command ```sh create database trailangel; ```.
+In the MySQL command line, enter the command ```create database trailangel; ```.

 From within the root directory: